kschan0214/gacelle/docs/getting_started/designing_model.rst

 What input do I need for my model function?
 ###########################################

-At the most basic form, we will need at least two input variables for the forward model function.
+In the most basic setting, we will need at least two input variables for the forward model function.
 The first variable is ALWAYS a structure array that contains all estimation parameters.
-The second variable could be the measurement parameter.
+The second variable could be any measurement parameter.

 Here is an example for a simple monoexponential fitting: